ArturoDent/find-and-transform/searchInPanel.md

     // "matchCase"
     // "matchWholeWord"
     // "filesToExclude"
+    // "onlyOpenEditors
   },
-  "when": "hasSearchResult"                         // I suggest this but it isn't mandatory }
+  "when": "hasSearchResult"                         // I suggest this but it isn't mandatory, see note **** below }
 ```

+> Note***: If there are NO search results and you trigger the `"find-and-transform.searchInResults"` command, what happens?
+(A) `"when": "hasSearchResult"` is set: the keybinding will not trigger, it `when` context is not satisfied.
+(B) There is NO `hasSearchResult` `when` clause: the command will run using whatever the previous "files to include" input contains.

 * In this command `find-and-transform.searchInResults` any `filesToInclude` will be ignored and all the search results files will be used instead.
 * The `"triggerSearch"` arg will be ignored as well.  `"triggerSearch": true` will be applied.